 I was responsible for developing the contest in it’s first year and branding the event with the help of my student intern team.
 From start to finish, our team of 3 developed this campaign.

-Now in it’s third year, the Wolf Den Design Challenge has become a campus tradition of sorts.
+Spanning multiple years, the Wolf Den Design Challenge has become a campus tradition of sorts.
 It’s featured in the Technician, the University’s newspaper and has provided invaluable creative content and connection to students for the department.

-Additional design sampling:
+Additional design sampling